 The only sure thing you have is the here and now.
 Use it and obey God today, and he will forgive you and give you eternal life.

 “Behold, now is the favorable time; behold, now is the day of salvation” (2 Corinthians 6:2).

-And as mentioned before, if you do not do so, you will have to take the punishment for your sin in an eternal perdition away from the presence of the Lord and his glory.
+And as mentioned before, if you choose not to, you will have to accept the punishment for your sin in an eternal hell, away from the presence of the Lord and his glory.